followarcane/aws-rds-db-auth-tool/README.md

 ## Additional Tips

-If you have a bulk list of aliases in JSON format, they can be added via the provided Python script.
+If you have a bulk list of aliases in JSON format, they can be added to aliases.json.
 Here's an example of how the JSON format should appear:

 ```json
 [